California's alleged Golden State Killer set to plead guilty

 California’s alleged Golden State Killer set to plead guiltyNew

 SACRAMENTO, Calif.
-(AP) — A 74-year-old former police officer is tentatively set to plead guilty Monday to being the elusive Golden State Killer.
-The hearing comes 40 years after a sadistic suburban rapist terrorized California in what investigators only later realized were a series of linked assaults and slayings.
-The plea deal will spare Joseph DeAngelo any chance of the death penalty, but in partial return survivors of the assaults that spanned the 1970s and 1980s expect him to admit to dozens of rapes that could not be criminally charged because too much time has elapsed.
-That’s on top of 13 murders and 13 kidnapping-related charges spanning six counties.
+(AP) — A ballroom at Sacramento State University has been made to look like a state courtroom, with flags flanking a riser that will serve as a stage for the proceeding.
+A 74-year-old former police officer is expected to plead guilty Monday to being the elusive Golden State Killer.
+Joseph DeAngelo arrived in court in a wheelchair and wearing a plastic face shield.
+A plea deal will spare him any chance of the death penalty.
+In partial return, survivors of the assaults that spanned the 1970s and 1980s expect him to admit to dozens of rapes that could not be criminally charged because too much time has elapsed.